Terms of Service

 2. Don’t be a jerk

-Abusive language, hostility, hate, bullying, harassment, or spamming of any kind are not permitted in user interactions on Storium.
-Examples of such behavior include but are not limited to:
+Abusive language, hostility, discrimination, hate, bullying, or harassment are not permitted in user interactions on Storium.

 - Violence, threats of violence, incitement to violence, or violent language directed against another person.